Woodlands Nursery and Infant School Curriculum Overview

 Each class has a theme or topic running per term or half term.
 This could be linked to a specific subject e.g. “Vehicles” or a particular project such as “The Seaside” or “Ourselves”.
 We choose these to match the Curriculum for that age group or because there is an exciting or interesting local connection we want to explore.
 We hold termly WOW days to launch the new theme and inspire the children.
 As many links are made between lessons as possible and where practical off site trips or visiting experts are involved to enrich learning.
 Each term class teachers will send out a detailed planning map explaining the subject areas being studied so families know in advance what their child will be learning about.
 These curriculum maps are on the year group pages of the web site.

 We aim for high standards in speaking, listening, reading, writing, mathematics and Computing to ensure that our pupils are equipped with the vital skills necessary to succeed in life.
 At woodlands we use Read, Write, Inc. synthetic phonics scheme in school, combined with the Oxford Reading Tree home reading scheme.

 As well as embedded inspirational activities across the curriculum we also have a core offer of 20 things to do whilst at Woodlands such as toast marshmallows and splash in puddles!
 It will also includes key people to see and places to visit.

-The National Curriculum
+The School Curriculum

-Art and Design Music History
+Art and Design Music Design and Technology (DT)

 Geography Physical Education (PE) Religious Education (RE)